bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 One question to consider is: _when_ should constants be loaded?
 Autoloading, reloading, and eager loading are three different answers to that question: on first reference (autoloading), all at once during boot (eager loading), or again after a file changes (reloading).
-See [Eager Loading]() and [Reloading]() for more detail on those.
+See [Eager Loading](#eager-loading) and [Reloading](#reloading) for more detail on those.
 We focus on how autoloading works here.

 There are two autoloaders: `main` and `once`.
-The `main` autoloader manages reloadable code, which is nearly everything you write, including all of `app`.
+The `main` autoloader manages reloadable code, which is nearly everything you write, including everything in the `app` directory.
 The `once` autoloader's purpose is to manage code that is autoloaded but never reloaded.
 Both load code the same way, reloading vs. not is the only difference between them.

 Another question is: _which_ files are autoloaded?
-The Zeitwerk loaders manage the code in your application's autoload paths, which by default are all subdirectories of `app` directory.
+The Zeitwerk loaders manage the code in your application's autoload paths, which by default are all subdirectories of the `app` directory.
 Zeitwerk loaders do _not_ manage the Ruby standard library, gem dependencies, the Rails components themselves, or the application `lib` directory.
 That code has to be loaded as usual, with `require`.